corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 Internally, the node has access to a rich set of services that are used during flow execution to coordinate ledger updates.
 The key services provided are:

-* Information on other nodes on the network and the services they offer
+* Information on other nodes on the network and the services they offer.
-* Access to the contents of the vault and the storage service
+* Access to the contents of the vault and the storage service.
-* Access to, and generation of, the node’s public-private keypairs
+* Access to, and generation of, the node’s public-private key pairs.
-* Information about the node itself
+* Information about the node itself.
-* The current time, as tracked by the node
+* The current time, as tracked by the node.

 ## The CorDapp provider